Nazi plunder: 1992 International Archives for the Women's Movement discovery

 On 14 January 1992, historian Marc Jansen reported in an article in NRC Handelsblad that archival collections stolen from the Netherlands including the records of the International Archives for the Women's Movement (Internationaal Archief voor de Vrouwenbeweging), which had been looted in 1940, had been found in Russia.
 The confiscated records were initially sent to Berlin and later was moved to Sudetenland for security reasons.
 At the end of the war, the Red Army took the documents from German-occupied Czechoslovakia and, in 1945–1946, stored them in the KGB's Osobyi Archive (Особый архив), meaning special archive, which was housed in Moscow.
 Though agreements were drafted almost immediately after the discovery, bureaucratic delays kept the archives from being returned for 11 years.
 In 2003, the partial recovery of the papers of some of the most noted feminists in the prewar period, including Aletta Jacobs and Rosa Manus, some 4,650 books and periodicals, records of the International Council of Women and International Woman Suffrage Alliance, among many photographs were returned.
 Approximately half of the original collection is still unrecovered.

 2012 Munich artworks discovery

-In early 2012, over 1,000 pieces of artwork were discovered at the home of Cornelius Gurlitt, the son of Hildebrand Gurlitt, of which about 200–300 pieces are suspected of being looted art, some of which may have been exhibited in the degenerate art exhibition held by the Nazis before World War II in several large German cities.
+In early 2012, roughly 1,500 pieces of art were discovered at the home of Cornelius Gurlitt, the son of Hildebrand Gurlitt.
+About 200–300 pieces are suspected of being looted art, some of which may have been exhibited in the degenerate art exhibition held by the Nazis before World War II in several large German cities.
 The collection contains works by Marc Chagall, Otto Dix, and Henri Matisse, Renoir, and Max Liebermann among many others.